top of page

 Acknowledging my bias:

 You will probably be able to tell my bias for Circle and Heartbeat over Mighty Networks right away.
 I include Mighty Networks because they are an industry giant, but I truly believe their product (though vastly improved over the last year) is inferior to the other two.
-My two newest additions, Disco and Superwave, I included because I believe they fill certain use cases better than Circle or Heartbeat, however I have not actively built any communities on these platforms, so my experience is not quite as extensive.
 It's easier for me to keep a close beat on Circle and Heartbeat updates, but it usually takes me more time to update Mighty Networks features because I'm not usually actively building communities for my clients on that platform.

 There are loads more community platforms out there (feels like I get approached by a new one every week) that I will not explore here like Skool, Kajabi Community, Insided, Tribe, Disciple, Vanilla, Guild, Haaartland, Honeycomb, Meltingspot, Pensil, Gradual, and Geneva because they are either inferior or serve communities outside of my scope.